antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 * [Open Source Portal](https://opensource.antmicro.com/projects/jetson-orin-baseboard/)

 They provide 3D renders and the board stackup definition, as well as an interactive preview of the board schematic.

-A [PDF schematic](https://github.com/antmicro/jetson-orin-baseboard/blob/main/doc/jetson-orin-baseboard-schematic.pdf) of the board is also available.
+You can also browse board-specific assets in the GitHub [releases](https://github.com/antmicro/jetson-orin-baseboard/releases) section.
+The assets provided here include PDF schematics and mechanical (STEP) models of the board assemblies in certain revisions.

 ## IO map